boschrexroth/node-red-contrib-ctrlx-automation/doc/REFERENCE.md

 #### Device

-The **ctrlX CORE device** which was creating with its *Configuration Node* (see above) has to be selected there.
+The ctrlX CORE device which was creating with its *Configuration Node* (see above) has to be selected there.

 #### Method

-This property sets the **method to be called**.
+This property sets the method to be called.
 If it is not set, it has to be given via the input `msg.method` attribute.
 Possible values are:

 * `READ`: ***Read data*** of the data node represented by the *Path* property.